Predicting Signal Degradation using Weather Data

 The results were promising; for most signals, the predictive models were able to identify a large percentage of true signal interruptions without an abundance of false alarms.
 For example, Figure 2 shows the ROC curve (which reflects the trade-off between true positives and false positives) for one signal.
 The red dot on the curve shows a threshold at which, if used to alert customers, would have accurately alerted them to 80% of service interruptions with a low rate of unnecessary alerts.

 Furthermore, the engagement showed that it was possible to predict disruptions many hours in advance, giving customers enough time to act on the information.

-Figure 2.
-A receiver-operator characteristic (ROC) curve showing the GBM model’s classification results for one signal.
-This curve shows the tradeoff between accurately predicting the occurrence events of interest and falsely predicting events that do not occur, a tradeoff that exists to some extent in every machine learning classification model.
+The ROC curve shows the tradeoff between accurately predicting the occurrence events of interest and falsely predicting events that do not occur, a tradeoff that exists to some extent in every machine learning classification model.
 This curve can be used to select an event detection threshold optimal to the current business problem.
 For example, the red dot on the curve shows a threshold at which nearly 80% of service interruptions would generate an advanced warning, and more than half of all warnings would be followed by an actual service loss.